 The Ministry for the Future is established in 2025 as a response to an unfolding climate change catastrophe.
 A heatwave kills 20 million in India heightening the global emergency.

-Mary Murphy is charged with the responsibility of heading the Ministry, its key aim to bring financial, business and government to the table to address the emergency.
-Mary's life is interleaved with Frank May, the sole survivor of the India catastrophe introduced in the searing opening chapter.
+Mary Murphy heads the Ministry, its key aim to bring financial, business and government sectors to the table to address the emergency.
+Mary's life is interleaved with Frank May, the sole survivor of India's catastrophe in the searing opening chapter.
 They become unlikely friends after Frank threatens her.
 The friendship endures, with Frank becoming Mary's conscience as she battles overwhelming odds to deliver real environmental change.

-Mainly set in the United Nations city of Zurich, Kim Stanley Robinson (KSR) lovingly brings a vitality to the city of international brokerage.
-At nearly 600 pages, KSR’s book is a long read.
-Having read his Mars Trilogy and 2312, I know KSR can be a stickler for detail, sometimes at the expense of well-drawn characters.
+Mainly set in Zurich's United Nations city, Kim Stanley Robinson (KSR) lovingly brings vitality to the international brokerage capital.
+At nearly 600 pages, it's a long read.
+Having read Mars Trilogy and 2312, I know KSR can be a stickler for detail, sometimes at the expense of well-drawn characters.
 His Mars Trilogy classic explored the geo-engineering of Mars to be habitable to humans.
 Now, he turns that examination to a future Earth in accelerated environmental decline.